johnymachine/todoer/README.md

-angular-todo
+Todoer
 ============

-Simple todo app made with angular on local storage
+It is simple todo aplication made with bootstrap, fontawesome, less angularjs.